ianrenton/ianrenton.com/websites/design-history/index.md

 ### March 2005

-Back to hosting real content on the Mad Marmablue Web Portal site, now centred around fiction and stories.
+Back to hosting real content on my webite, now centred around fiction and stories.
+The site was renamed from "The Mad Marmablue Web Portal" to "Only Dreaming", and was moved to `onlydreaming.net`.
 This used a custom back-end written in PHP that I remember being very proud of at the time.

 ![](/websites/design-history/2005-03-11.png){: .center}

 ### July 2010

-The site migrated via Drupal to WordPress between 2006 and 2009, and I can't find a lot of screenshots from this progression.
-The site was renamed from "The Mad Marmablue Web Portal" to "Only Dreaming", and was moved to `onlydreaming.net`.
+The site migrated via Drupal to WordPress between 2006 and 2009, but I can't find a lot of this progression on the Internet Archive.
 My blog moved over from LiveJournal in around 2009.
 Here's one of the still largely fiction-oriented WordPress themes.

 ![](/websites/design-history/2010-07-31.png){: .center}

 ### October 2011

 And a cleaner, sans-serif version.
-Use of CSS-minifying plugins has prevented the Internet Archive from capturing the stylesheets for a number of intermediate themes.
+Use of CSS-minifying plugins in Wordpress has prevented the Internet Archive from capturing the stylesheets for a number of theme variants from around this time.

 ![](/websites/design-history/2011-10-06.png){: .center}